material-motion/material-motion/specifications/runtime/performer-composition.md

 **transactionEmitter API**: A performer may be provided with a transaction emitter object.

+> The Performer may choose not to implement this API.

 A transaction emitter declaration might look like so:

     protocol TransactionEmitter {